Efficient comparison of independence structures of log-linear models: Structure comparison between log-linear models

 \section{Structure comparison between log-linear models}

-In this section we aim to set the ground for an efficient and valid approach for computing a thorough comparison of log-linear structures.
-The section begins by describing the exhaustive brute-force approach for the comparison of the structures of two log-linear models while highlighting its main sources of exponential computational complexities.
-Then, it motivates and formalizes some required approximations, and maps the strategy for both proving that despite these approximations the resulting comparison is \emph{valid}, and that despite the (apparent) remaining exponentialities there is an alternative method for \emph{efficiently} computing the comparison.
-This method is presented in Section~\ref{sec:approach}, together with \autoref{T:method} for proving its correctness.
-Its validity is proven in Section~\ref{sec:distance}, by first introducing a measure based on the confusion matrix, and proving in \autoref{T:distance} that this measure is a \emph{distance measure} or \emph{metric}.
+In this section we will show how to arrive at a formal definition of the sets in a confusion matrix for directly and thoroughly comparing the structures of log-linear models.
+The section begins by describing an exhaustive brute-force approach for this comparison, while highlighting its main sources of exponential computational complexities.
+Then, it motivates and formalizes some required approximations, and proves that, despite these approximations, the resulting comparison is \emph{valid}.
+With this result, we can continue to address the remaining source of complexity in Section~\ref{sec:approach}.

 Comparing the structures of two log-linear models $F$ and $G$ implies comparing all the independencies and dependencies encoded in each of them.
-An exhaustive, straight-forward approach for this comparison should examine each possible triplet from the set $\Tripletes$, testing its membership in both $\mathcal{D}_C(F)$ and $\mathcal{D}_C(G)$.
-This results in a \emph{confusion matrix} for $F$ and $G$, with two correct cases and two incorrect cases: if the triplet belongs to both, one count is added to \emph{true positives} ($TP_C$); if the triplet is missing in both, it is counted as a \emph{true negative} ($TN_C$); if $F$ does not contain the triplet but $G$ does, it is counted as a \emph{false positive} ($FP_C$); and if the triplet belongs to $F$ but not to $G$, it counts as a \emph{false negative} ($FN_C$).
+An exhaustive, straightforward approach for this comparison should examine each possible triplet from the set $\Tripletes$, testing its membership in both $\mathcal{D}_C(F)$ and $\mathcal{D}_C(G)$.
+Throughout this work we will use the convention that a positive case corresponds to a dependence or interaction, whereas the absence of an interaction is a negative case, in accordance with the comparison of UGMs.
+Then, the dependency model comparison results in a \emph{confusion matrix} for $F$ and $G$, with two correct cases and two incorrect cases: if the triplet belongs to both, one count is added to \emph{true positives} ($TP_C$); if the triplet is missing in both, it is counted as a \emph{true negative} ($TN_C$); if $F$ does not contain the triplet but $G$ does, it is counted as a \emph{false positive} ($FP_C$); and if the triplet belongs to $F$ but not to $G$, it counts as a \emph{false negative} ($FN_C$).
 Formally,

 where, again, the subscript $C$ denotes the fact that this confusion matrix is computed over the \emph{complete} dependency models.

 Unfortunately, the complexity of these evaluations depends directly on the cardinality of $\Tripletes$, which is exponential in three possible ways: